 I pushed to restore the democracy envisioned by our Founders by introducing a resolution (H. Res.
 431) disapproving of the Senate’s modern filibuster rule that allows a minority in the Senate to block congressional action.
 I believe that eliminating the modern filibuster/cloture procedures will allow more bills to be voted on.
 More voting will, in my opinion, lead to more compromises, and more compromises will allow the legislative branch to make more progress on the important issues of the day such as growing jobs and our economy.

-Original co-sponsor of and voted in favor of the Separation of Powers Restoration Act (H.R.
-4768), which would overturn the Supreme Court’s 1984 decision in Chevron U.S.A., Inc. v.
+Original co-sponsor of the Separation of Powers Restoration Act (H.R.
+76), which would overturn the Supreme Court’s 1984 decision in Chevron U.S.A., Inc. v.
 Natural Resources Defense Council, Inc., which has added to confusion in the courts, Congress, the legal bar, and legal academia regarding whether, when, and how courts should defer to federal agencies’ interpretations of the statutes they administer, a practice known as “Chevron deference” or “administrative deference.”
 The legislation would work to restore the balance of power between all three branches of government and codify measures to rein in the executive branch.

 I introduced the Reclaiming Congress's Constitutional Mandate in Trade Resolution, legislation to establish a Joint Ad Hoc Congressional Committee on Trade Responsibilities which would be tasked with developing a plan to move to the legislative branch functions and responsibilities of the Office of the United States Trade Representative (USTR), which would be in accordance with Article I, Section 8 of our Constitution.Congress has ceded broad responsibilities for negotiating trade deals and import duties to the USTR.
 Article 1, Section 8 establishes that Congress shall have power “To lay and collect Taxes, Duties, Imposts and Excises…” and “To regulate Commerce with foreign Nations…” I believe my bill will make the USTR more responsive to American people and businesses.

 I joined other Members of Congress in filing a brief in the Supreme Court case United States v.
-Texas to oppose the President’s abuse of authority through his unconstitutional immigration actions.
+Texas to oppose President Obama’s abuse of authority through his unconstitutional immigration actions.